callahanchris/callahanchris.github.io/source/_posts/2014-09-10-china-map-part-1-nokogiri.markdown

 ### Outputting the Data as a JSON API

-Once the data had been scraped from Wikipedia, parsed using Nokogiri and regular expressions, and persisted in the database, it was very straightforward to output the data as a JSON API to be consumed by the JavaScript frontend.
-The entirety of the `app/controllers/provinces.rb` file is as follows:
+Once the data had been scraped from Wikipedia, parsed using Nokogiri and regular expressions, and persisted in the database, it was then just a matter of outputting the data as a JSON API for easy consumption by the JavaScript frontend.
+The `app/controllers/provinces.rb` file is as follows:

 ```ruby
 class ProvincesController < ApplicationController